“I can’t believe our church isn’t requiring everyone to wear a mask!”

 Called to Unity, Not Disgust

-Sisters, as Christians we are called to love and unity, not pride and division.
+As Christians we are called to love and unity, not pride and division.
 As a Church, we’re called to make disciples, not push each other away with our polarizing self-righteousness.

 Am I saying that Christians should just shrug off right and wrong or replace our resolve for righteousness with resignation?
 Not for a minute!
 But I am saying that each eye-roll, horrified gasp, and look of condescending disgust cast toward another image bearer is sinful, and it’s destroying the unity of the Church.

 In his letter to the church at Ephesus, Paul urged the believers to walk worthy of their calling “with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace” (Eph.
 4:2–3, emphasis added).
 What a contrast between our calling and an attitude of disgust.